centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-packages.md

 Centreon provides RPM packages for its products through the Centreon Open Source version available free of charge in our repository.

-These packages can be installed on CentOS 7 and on Alma/RHEL/Oracle Linux 8.
+These packages can be installed on CentOS 7, on Alma/RHEL/Oracle Linux 8 and on Debian 11.

 You must run the installation procedure as a privileged user.